Lagrange spectrum of a circle over the Eisensteinian field: Introduction

 \subsection{Acknowledgments}

+We are thankful to an anonymous referee, who brought to our attention a paper \cite{Sch77} by A.~Schmidt and prompted us to consider the connection between our Lagrange spectrum and Schmidt's Markoff spectrum.
+We are also thankful to another referee whose comments helped us to improve the paper.
 Dong Han Kim discovered the Diophantine isometry $\iota$ between $(\XXX_0, \ZZZ_0)$ and $(\XXX', \ZZZ')$.
-The authors are grateful to him for having us include it here and for other useful discussions while this paper was being written.
+We are grateful to him for having us include it here and for other useful discussions while this paper was being written.